 These regulations are the basis on which we pursue our client’s claims for compensation; they state that the tour operator is responsible for all the separate parts of your holiday.
 This means that your transport, accommodation and food whilst on holiday are all covered by British legislation.

-We have used these regulations to make successful claims for clients who have had suffered from food poisoning and even bedbugs whilst on holiday.
+We have used these regulations to make successful claims for clients who have had suffered whilst on holiday.

 What parts of your job do you find most challenging?